-The latest sales returns in the computer market show that despite social media manipulation and miniaturization of digital tech, the classic PC is holding its own against the influx of downsized computing.
+The latest sales returns in the computer market show that due to the social media manipulation and miniaturization of digital tech, the classic PC is hardly holding its own against the influx of downsized computing.
 While one could argue that smaller design is better for green product sustainability, it has spawned a society of trivial communication addiction where we are drones of technology separated by text toys that are all talk and productivity inaction.

-One could tie the consumer siege to the end of Windows XP support last spring and the refusal of a generation of real PC fans to give up fortunes in retro electronics to adapt to the what-are-you-saying-and-doing attention whore shtick of Orwellian infotainment content.
+One could tie the consumer migration to the end of Windows XP support last spring, but the refusal of a generation of real PC fans to give up fortunes in retro electronics will not adapt to the what-are-you-saying-and-doing attention whore shtick of Orwellian infotainment content.
 Such absence of hardware bulk or tangible software formats to trade in cloud messaging monopolizes computing experiences as a troll public whole, not a peaceful private part.

-While state of the art gadget connectivity bows to the PC buying power of classic computer fans, this de facto market research has seemingly inspired Microsoft CEO Satya Nadella to focus more on productivity strategy as opposed to devices and services.
-As pundits of what we can do with a computer trump the pawns of what we can say, titans of E industry are listening in a sweeping about face to makeover the digital future.
-And it's about time.
+While state of the art gadget connectivity has usurped the PC buying power of classic computer fans, this de facto market research has seemingly swayed Microsoft CEO Satya Nadella to focus less on productivity strategy as opposed to devices and services.
+As pundits of what we can do with a computer no longer trump pawns of what we can say, E industry titans have led a sweeping about face to makeover the digital future.
+And it has spelled the end of personal computing.

 Start ups are not producing anything other than new web wild west sites to deregulate old commerce or public profile sharing to give our lives away for free.
 In the meantime, all this free social media content online has ruined the ability of serious creative artists to make a living.
 If as tech gurus say info wants to be free, then the digital economy only pays either nothing or SEO traffic slave wages.
 Without new labor`laws to value work online, net jobs' gross is in cultural vanity.